-The use of 3D technology to apply drone aerial photography in various fields is booming, and 3D technology can be applied to digital twins to create a smart city in the digital age!
+The use of drones for 3D mapping in various fields is booming, and 3D mapping technology can be applied to digital twins to create a smart city in the digital age!

 At the beginning of this year, the Singapore government announced the completion of the world's first "nationwide" digital twin.
 Raw information from GIS, lidar, and geographic imagery is transformed into a reality mesh covering the whole of Singapore, as well as building and transportation models, using key technologies provided by Bentley Systems.